 A minor character is named, Jack McGee.
 In the TV series, the name of the character is an investigative reporter who tracks down Hulk’s whereabouts.

 I’ll have to give Norton’s Hulk, credit for inspiring Fast Five’s chase scene in Brazil.
-Both films features a scene with the main character, running away from the military.
+Both films feature a scene with the main character, running away from the military.

 Banner’s contact’s name is Mr. Bruce, which is a reference to Quentin Tarantino’s (Tarantino is my 2nd favorite filmmaker) film debut, Reservoir Dogs.
 Tim Roth who plays Blonsky/The Abomination, co-starred as Mr. Orange.